Touchpoint: Usage in everyday business communications

-Businesses that offer products or services directly to customers use touchpoints in order to improve the relationship with the consumer and create brand recognition within their minds (Roll, 2015).
-Companies that offer services such as transport, mobile phone packages, flights, and rental cars are creating awareness of themselves through the intensive or minimal, targeted or broad use of touchpoints (Hogan, et al., 2005) which portray certain positive aspects of their company to prospective clients and customers.
+Businesses that offer products or services directly to customers use touchpoints in order to improve the relationship with the consumer and create brand recognition (Roll, 2015).
+Companies that offer services such as transport, mobile phone packages, flights, and rental cars create awareness of themselves through the intensive or minimal, targeted or broad use of touchpoints (Hogan, et al., 2005), which portray certain positive aspects of their company to prospective clients and customers.
 The choosing of (a) suitable touchpoint/s send messages to the customers about what values the company holds in high esteem.
 This is particularly important in the marketing of products in heavily filled marketplaces such as telecommunications, with companies producing tech-information services to retain customers in a competitive marketplace (Ojiako, Chipulu and Graesser, 2012).